-is the breaking news editor for the Tribune.
-Before becoming an editor, he wrote about higher education and the business of college sports for the Tribune.
-Previously, he has covered local government at The Dallas Morning News and The Eagle in Bryan-College Station.
-A Texas native, Matthew grew up in Austin and has lived in Houston, Dallas and Bryan.
-He earned his bachelor's degree from Texas A&M University in 2008.
+is the managing editor of news and politics for The Texas Tribune.
+Before becoming an editor, he worked as a reporter at the Tribune, The Dallas Morning News and The Eagle in Bryan-College Station.
+He earned his bachelor's degree from Texas A&M University.

 After Hurricane Harvey led to cancelling a week of classes, the University of Houston re-opened Tuesday with a faculty and student body filled with people facing a wide array of challenges related to the storm.

 Despite Hurricane Harvey, class has started at many universities across Texas.
 But it's been hard — and in some cases impossible — for students from storm-ravaged areas to return to normal life on campus.

 After Texas A&M canceled white nationalist Preston Wiginton's Sept.
 11 campus rally, Wiginton said Tuesday that he was pondering a march on a public street that passes through the College Station campus.